Cricket in Argentina: International

-A solid performance at the 2001 ICC Trophy in Canada ensured the world took note of Argentina's cricket potential, especially a stunning victory over Malaysia.
-The team's success at the Pepsi ICC World Cricket League Division 3 in Darwin, Australia in 2007 thrust this relatively unknown team further into the limelight, and although results have not been as positive since then in the higher reaches of Associate cricket – including a relegation campaign when hosting World Cricket League Division 3 in 2009 - Argentina is far and away the leading cricket nation in Latin America.
+Argentina played its first international cricket match against Uruguay in 1868.
+The performance at the 2001 ICC Trophy in Canada ensured the world took note of Argentina's cricket potential, especially a victory over Malaysia.
+The team's success at the Pepsi ICC World Cricket League Division 3 in Darwin, Australia in 2007 helped this relatively unknown team gain notice.
+Although results have not been as positive since then, in the higher reaches of Associate cricket – including a relegation campaign when hosting World Cricket League Division 3 in 2009 - Argentina has been a leading cricket nation in Latin America.
 Prior to the WCL Division 3 Series success of 2007, the Argentina national cricket team won the ICC Americas Division 2 Tournament in 2006.
-Argentina and Argentina "A" teams have traditionally been a force at South American Championships and it also maintained its status in the top-flight of a tough Americas Division One section – that also features the likes of Canada and USA - during the latest tournament that took place from 27 May – 7 June 2010 in Bermuda.
+Argentina and Argentina "A" teams have traditionally been a force at South American Championships and maintained its status in the top-flight of a tough Americas Division One section (which features Canada and USA) during the tournament that took place from 27 May – 7 June 2010 in Bermuda.